-It’s important to note that Alabama is a “caveat emptor,” also known as a “buyer beware” state.
+It’s important to note that Alabama is a “caveat emptor," which is also known as a “buyer beware” state.
 That means responsibility falls heavily on the buyer to uncover any defects with the property prior to purchasing.
-In this case, property inspections are an incredibly valuable tool to verify a property is at a level of quality that the buyer is comfortable with.
+Property inspections are an incredibly valuable tool to verify a property’s conditions before purchase.
 Home inspections are not mandatory, but they are absolutely critical to the integrity of a purchase.
 Following through on a sale without an inspection generally means a buyer is accepting the property as-is.

 30-Year Fixed Mortgage Rates in Alabama

 Fixed-rate mortgages tend to be the best mortgage option for buyers who plan to stay in their home for the long haul.
-30-year fixed-rate mortgages are the most common type of home mortgage.
-You can also get a fixed-rate mortgage with a 15-year term and pay a lower interest rate, but your monthly payments will be higher.
+As a result, 30-year fixed-rate mortgages are the most common type of home loan.
+Rates are reasonable and you’re guaranteed the same principal and interest payment over the life of the loan.
+Another option is a 15-year fixed-rate mortgage, a loan that generally comes with lower interest rates than the 30-year alternative.
+However, your monthly payments will be higher with this option.

 Alabama Jumbo Loan Rates

 Homes in Alabama tend to be on the more affordable end.
-Because of that, there are fewer “jumbo loan” mortgages in Alabama.
-These loans exceed the $417,000 conforming loan limit that exists in every Alabama county.
-If you are considering a jumbo loan for your mortgage, be aware that they come with higher interest rates.
+Because of that, there are fewer jumbo loan mortgages in Alabama.
+These type of loans exceed the $726,200 conforming loan limit that exists in every Alabama county.
+If you’re considering a jumbo loan for your mortgage, be aware that they come with higher interest rates.